 The iPad Is A Far Bigger Threat To Our Children Than Anyone Realizes

-My almost 8 year old son just loves using the iPad.
+My 8 year old son just loves using the iPad.
 If I let him, he will spend the entire day playing with it.
 The more he uses my iPhone or iPad, the worse his behavior is afterwards.
 It is scary to watch how addictive these devices are.
 This is why I decided to take action.
 I need to limit its use and I need to be strict about it.

 I am sharing an article from Sue Palmer a renowned child psychologist, who warns us of the dangers of too much screen-time on young people’s physical and mental health.
 It is very scary, but worth reading if you care about your children’s future.